Dram Shop Overview

 Conducting the investigation is not as easy as it might seem.
 Even though there are documents to obtain from the accident or altercation, if these are needed for a third party claim they can be especially difficult to obtain.
 This is because in third party claims the third party does not have automatic access to the documents needed for their case.
 For example witness testimony may be difficult to come by because many of the witnesses may be employees of the establishment that will be made party to the law suit at some point, so even talking to these witnesses will be an uphill battle.
 Another reason conducting the investigation may be difficult is because the drunk driver that caused the accident may be under criminal investigation as well so getting a statement from them or an account of the accident and where they were served the drinks after they were already intoxicated is going to be difficult to obtain because they will not be willing to voluntarily incriminate themselves.

 The investigation needs to take place as soon as possible because the more time passes the greater the risk that evidence could be lost, witnesses memories could fade and crucial documents becoming unavailable.
 The difficulty of securing the information needed for a successful investigation is a major reason why handling your Dram Shop claim on your own is not a good idea.
-Our attorneys at Grossman Law Offices are knowledgeable and know how to conduct investigations like these.
+Our attorneys are knowledgeable and know how to conduct investigations like these.
 Contacting us early on in your case will increase the odds that information helpful to your case will be discovered.
 We know how to conduct investigations and gather the evidence necessary for you to prevail against the licensed establishment that supplied alcohol to an obviously intoxicated person.

 Unique Aspects of Third Party Claims

 As discussed above, though first party and third party claims have similarities and common issues that must be addressed, each type of case also has unique aspects and challenges to overcome.
 These challenges require an approach tailored to the situation.
-What will be sufficient in one case will not be in another, so handling this without the benefit of an attorney like the ones at Grossman Law Offices can complicate and damage your case.
+What will be sufficient in one case will not be in another, so handling this without the benefit of an attorney like the ones at Our Law Offices can complicate and damage your case.

 In a third party claim the injured person is typically someone that has no existing connection to either the intoxicated person that injured them or the licensed establishment that served the intoxicated person the alcohol.
 For example, an innocent motorist is involved and injured in an accident by a drunk driver.
 In a case such as this, the motorist hit by the drunk driver may have a case against the drunk driver as well as the licensed establishment that continued to serve them alcohol when they were obviously intoxicated.
 Another scenario that could result in a third party claim would be when the passenger of the intoxicated person is injured by the drunk driver.
-Although this does not happen as often as another motorist being injured by the intoxicated driver, it does happen and our attorneys at Grossman Law Offices can assist with this as well.
+Although this does not happen as often as another motorist being injured by the intoxicated driver, it does happen and our attorneys can assist with this as well.

 There are also cases where a third party has been injured without any involvement in an auto accident.
 Cases such as a physical altercation between the injured third party and the intoxicated person can also give rise to a Dram Shop claim.
 Though less a less likely occurrence than an auto accident, in this example, the innocent third party was still injured as the result of the actions of the intoxicated person and the licensed establishment that served them.
 Intoxicated people are often belligerent, argumentative, and confrontational and are often more likely to cause an unprovoked altercation with someone than they would sober.
 When this happens the innocent third party that was attacked and drawn into a physical altercation with the intoxicated person may have a case against both the intoxicated person and the licensed establishment that served alcohol to the intoxicated person.